-Before the instructor determines the most appropriate assessment, students should participate in an intake and orientation process to discuss academic and career pathway goals and identify the skills needed to help achieve them.
+Before the instructor determines the most appropriate assessment, students should participate in an intake and orientation process to discuss academic and College and Career Pathway Plan goals and identify the skills needed to help achieve them.
 This orientation session, accompanied by the adult educator's professional judgment and other criteria, such as the TABE Locator, should determine which approved assessments and curricula will best meet the student's needs.